leandrobarr/leandrobarr/README.md

-# #Hello  sou Leandro de Barros!
+# Welcome!

-\##  Olá a todos!!!
+## I'm (SEU NOME)!

-:computer: I am a student of Java and Spring Boot!
+:computer: I'm Front-End Developer!

 :house_with_garden: I’m from Brazil.

 :books: I’m currently learning everything.

-:outbox_tray: 2022 Goals: create a new project and find a new job.
+:outbox_tray: 2021 Goals: create a new project and find a new job.

 \## About me